heiyunyang/GithubWorkshop/README.md

 # GithubWorkshop
 # first commit
-fear is the mindkiller, the little death that brings ruin to all things
+fear is the mindkiller, the little death that brings ruin to all beings,

+all hail the hypnotoad